'No hope' of successful recovery of alleged serial killer's victims in landfill: Winnipeg police

 WARNING: The details in this article may be disturbing to some viewers.
 Discretion is advised.

-The Winnipeg Police Service believe the remains of two victims of an alleged serial killer are in a landfill north of the city, but say the recovery of their bodies is likely impossible.
+The Winnipeg Police Service believes the remains of two victims of an alleged serial killer are in a landfill north of the city, but says the recovery of their bodies is likely impossible.

 Police Chief Danny Smyth told reporters on Tuesday investigators believe the remains of Marcedes Myran and Morgan Beatrice Harris are in Prairie Green Landfill, located near Stony Mountain, Man.